MelbourneDeveloper/Urls/README.md

 [Nuget](https://www.nuget.org/packages/Urls)

 Urls is a .NET library of [records](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) that represent Urls.
-Unlike the [Uri](https://docs.microsoft.com/en-us/dotnet/api/system.uri?view=net-5.0) class, all properties are immutable and there are a collection of Fluent API style extension methods to make Url construction easy.
+All properties are immutable and there are a collection of Fluent API style extension methods to make Url construction easy.
 Use the `with` syntax to create new Urls easily, and make Http calls with [RestClient.Net](https://github.com/MelbourneDeveloper/RestClient.Net/tree/5/develop).

 ```cs
 private readonly string expected = $"{Scheme}://{Username}:{Password}@{Host}:{Port}/{PathPart1}/{PathPart2}?" +